hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

 You can chain multiple mappers in the configuration, by separating them with a semicolon.
-The mappers are applied in the sequence you give them, so if you want to arrange a couple of panels with the U-arrangement, and then rotate the resulting screen, use
+The mappers are applied in the sequence you give them, so if you want to arrange a couple of panels with the Snake-arrangement, and then rotate the resulting screen, use

 ```
-  ./demo --led-chain=8 --led-parallel=3 --led-pixel-mapper="U-mapper;Rotate:90"
+  ./demo --led-chain=8 --led-parallel=3 --led-pixel-mapper="Snake;Rotate:90"
 ```

 Here, we first create a 128x192 screen (4 panels wide (`4*32=128`),